VivianoRiccardo/Learning-Lab-C-Library/README.md

 - From test 1 to 6 there are different model* networks with different optimization algorithms, trained on supervised learning.
 - Test 7 is a vae model trained on unsupervised learning.
 - Test 8 is the test 6 trained on distributed systems client-server.
-To run it you have to connect 5 clients.
+To run it you have to connect 5 clients (IS NOT UP TO DATE WITH NEW VERSION).
 - Test 9 is trained with look ahead algorithm
 - Test 10 is the Neat algorithm. it has been tested on the xor with the same parameter settings of the original paper: http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf except for the feed forward (output node has a bias of 1) and the bias input node.